MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/policy-and-compliance/Set-ProtectionAlert.md

 Set-ProtectionAlert -Identity "Content search deleted" -Severity High
 ```

-This example modifies the Severity of the detection to High
+This example sets the Severity of the detection to High.

 ### -------------------------- Example 2 --------------------------
 ```
 Set-ProtectionAlert -Identity "Content search deleted" -NotifyUserOnFilterMatch:$true -AggregationType SimpleAggregation -Threshold 10 -TimeWindow 120
 ```

-This example modifies an alert so that even though it is configured for aggregated activity, a notification is triggered during a match for the activity, a threshold of 10 detections and a TimeWindow of two hours are also configured in the same command
+This example modifies an alert so that even though it's configured for aggregated activity, a notification is triggered during a match for the activity.
+A threshold of 10 detections and a TimeWindow of two hours are also configured in the same command.

 ## PARAMETERS